zhangdongdong7/scenarios/python/lab-python-virtual-env/finish.md

 In this lab, you learned how to:

-- create a python virtual environment
+- Create a Python virtual environment.
-- using PyPI package manager to install packages in a python virtual environment
+- Using PyPI package manager to install packages in a Python virtual environment.
-- manage different python virtual environments
+- Manage different Python virtual environments.